WhiskyTangoFawks/LunarFalloutPlus/README.md

 If you still have the downloads, Wabbajack will detect them and you will not need to download the entire modlist again, and the process should just take a couple minutes.
 If you deleted them, then yes, you will need to download all the files again.

 ## Known Issues
+- Codsworth/Preston Quests don't advance
+  * This is a vanilla bug where the first few quests don't advance.
+Reload a save from before you exit the vault, and after you exit the vault wait at least a few minutes before starting to play, to allow the game to properly start up.
 - Performance Issues: Infinite Loading Screens, Micro Stuttering, Textures not loading, or the Brown Face bug:
   * Stop other processes to free up RAM
   * Try setting the resolution to 1920x1080 if you're running above that